Baseball team ‘signs’ 100-year-old who declined tryout to fight in WWII

 Kinyon, an Appleton, N.Y. native, served in the Navy for four years and rose to the rank of chief, motorist machinist, the team said.
 His vessel, the USS Shoshone, was an amphibious cargo assault ship active in the Pacific, they added.

-“Kinyon was aboard his ship off the shores of Iwo Jima on February 23, 1945 where he watched six U.S. Marines raise an American flag atop the summit of Mount Suribachi,” the press released said.
+“Kinyon was aboard his ship off the shores of Iwo Jima on February 23, 1945, where he watched six U.S. Marines raise an American flag atop the summit of Mount Suribachi,” the press release said.

 The Bisons’ 26th Annual KeyBank Independence Night Celebration also features a performance from the Buffalo Philharmonic Orchestra after the game, as well as the largest firework display of the season.